-“If I will not open for you the windows of heaven And pour out for yousuch blessing
+“And try Me now in this,” Says the Lord of hosts, “If I will not open for you the windows of heaven And pour out for you such blessing.”
+(Malachi 3:10)

-Has anyone read about the tithing challege?
-C’mon!
+Has anyone read about the tithing challenge?
 What’s the big deal about this tithe challenge thing?
 I mean really?
 Isn’t the validity of all of God’s promises always on trial?
-What if God says prove me, “i am going to reward you in heaven for your good works”.
+What if God says prove me, “I am going to reward you in heaven for your good works”?
 Everyone acts like God is double dog daring us to do something out of character.

 Isn’t this another way of God asking us to once again hold him to his word?
 If God says he’s gonna do something in return for what we do, then it’s up to us to prove that he’s telling the truth.
-All God is saying is, “believe me when i say that i will do something.”
+All God is saying is, “believe me when I say that I will do something.”
 In other words, he’s saying, “if you don’t believe me, then prove me wrong.”
 God’s been saying this throughout his eternal existence.
 We act as though the bible is the written account of everything that God has said at all times.
 As if this is the only time God asks us to try him.
 Isn’t our act of obedience a form of proving God, and holding him to his word?
 The word “try” here is more of a form of accountability.
 It is not to be mistaken as tempting God.

 You have permission to test God in all of his promises.
 Hold him to his word.
 He wants you to see that he is truthful and just.
 As a challenge name some other areas in your life that you have already tested and proved God in?